 The researcher found that NAADS impacts on household income since it supports activities which have helped to increase farmers" access to productivity-enhancing agricultural technologies, knowledge and technical advice for increased productivity and profitability; value addition and enhancing market linkage both within Uganda and outside.
-These activities have resulted from Agricultural Technology and Agribusiness Advisory Services (ATAAS) project under components of enhancing partnerships between agricultural research, advisory services, and other stakeholders which has enhanced productive efficiency as it was supported by majority respondents of 50% in Busolwe Town Council, Butaleja District strongly agreeing how NAADS has enhanced productive efficiency, this was observed by discovering the introduction of new crops and livestock enterprises, including modern agriculture production technology as practices that has increased the variety of production in the market by the household of Busolwe Town Council which in turn resulted into much earning thus impacting the household positively as a result of NAADS programs.
+These activities have resulted from Agricultural Technology and Agribusiness Advisory Services (ATAAS) project under components of enhancing partnerships between agricultural research, advisory services, and other stakeholders which has enhanced productive efficiency as it was supported by majority respondents of 50% strongly agreeing.
+In trying to improve NAADS program, the basic challenges such as lack of information, politicization of the selection of beneficiaries, low funding by government, continued and unpredictable changes on the NAADS guidelines, poor coordination and follow-up, corruption and misuse of funds had 40%, weakness in community procurement had 54% of the total respondents who strongly agreed should be solved by implementing the strategies such as increase budget for agriculture, employing qualified staff and seriously dealing with corrupt officials to discourage the would be interested ones.
+This will prove the reality that NAADS improve household income.